 SECTION 18.08.
 AMENDMENT OF APPROVED SITE PLAN.
 A site plan may be amended upon application and in accordance with the procedures and requirements provided in Section 18.05 herein.
-Minor changes to a site plan may be made without following the procedures of Section 18.05 at the discretion of the Planning Commission.
-The Planning Commission may require, in case of minor changes to an approved site plan, that a revised site plan drawing(s) be submitted showing such minor changes for purposes of record.
-The Planning Commission shall have the authority to determine if a proposed change is minor or major and if such change requires an amendment to an approved site plan.
-The Planning Commission shall record its determinations and reasons for allowing amendment in the minutes of the meeting at which the action is taken.
+Minor changes to a site plan may be made without following the procedures of Section 18.05 at the discretion of the Zoning Administrator.
+The Zoning Administrator may require, in case of minor changes to an approved site plan, that a revised site plan drawing(s) be submitted showing such minor changes for purposes of record.
+The Zoning Administrator shall have the authority to determine if a proposed change is minor or major and if such change requires an amendment to an approved site plan.
+The Zoning Administrator may refer any decision regarding any proposed change to a site plan to the Planning Commission for review and approval.
+Minor changes shall include the following: